|Dates||May 29 - July 23, 2014|

 Online application and registration and processing fee (https://chnm.gmu.edu/globaled/application.php

 Submit all supplemental materials: 1 passport-size photo (keep additional photos for your Visa), electronic resume, electronic cover letter, and a copy of your passport.

-Official transcripts from your home university (unofficial transcripts are acceptable for GMU students) and VA Tuition Form (for non-GMU students only)
+Official transcripts from your home university (unofficial transcripts are acceptable for GMU students) and VA Tuition Form (for Non-Mason students only)

 Materials can be sent to the CGE office or emailed to email@example.com.